-As our primary aim, feasibility was assessed reviewing treatment diaries, reporting mean airway pressure administered, the posture assumed, the number of severe adverse events (e.g., episodes of desaturation, defined as drop in $SpO_2 \ge 3\%$ not fixable after bronchoaspiration and vomiting) and the number of treatments completed.
+As our primary aim, feasibility was assessed by reviewing treatment diaries, reporting MAP administered, the posture assumed, the number of severe adverse events (e.g., episodes of desaturation, defined as a drop in SpO2 \geq 3% not fixable after bronchoaspiration and vomiting), and the number of treatments completed.

 As our secondary aim, we assessed eventual changes of the respiratory (BGA and the monitoring of SpO2 during the night) and radiological parameters.
 We compared respiratory parameters evaluated before and after physiotherapy intervention.
-In order to assess changes of HRCT acquired before and after physiotherapy intervention, we used two approaches.
-First, a Modified Radiological Atelectasis Score (mRAS) was assigned by two radiologists, then an opacity score (OS) was obtained with a software that uses an artificial intelligence algorithm to automatically detect and quantify abnormal CT patterns commonly found in lung infections.
-Eventually, radiologic scores (mRAS and OS) were also compared between pwSABI using IPV® and MetaNeb®.
+To assess changes in HRCT acquired before and after physiotherapy intervention, we used two approaches.
+First, a modified radiological atelectasis score (mRAS) was assigned by two radiologists, then an opacity score (OS) was obtained with a software that uses an artificial intelligence algorithm to automatically detect and quantify abnormal computed tomography (CT) patterns commonly found in lung infections.
+Eventually, radiologic scores (mRAS and OS) were also compared between pwSABI using IPV[®] and MetaNeb[®].

 The atelectasis was evaluated by two independent radiologists (they provided blind scores to each other and blindly in terms of devices).
-A mRAS [13] (8-point scale from 0 to 4), ideated in accordance with two radiologists working at Fondazione Don Gnocchi ONLUS, was assigned to each HRCT, with the following criteria: 0-No atelectasis; 1-Linear atelectasis; 1.25-Linear atelectasis, 1/3 of hemidiaphragm; 1.50-Linear atelectasis, 2/3 of hemidiaphragm; 1.75-Complete hemidiaphragm; 2-Lobar consolidation; 3-Lobar collapse; 4-Bronchial consolidation.
-Then, the HRCTs were semi-automatically processed using the Software Siemens syngo.via CT Pneumonia Analysis, (Siemens Healthineers, Erlangen, Germany), that allows the quantification of lung CT hyperdense areas for research purposes.
+A mRAS [13] (8-point scale from 0 to 4), ideated in accordance with two radiologists working at Fondazione Don Gnocchi ONLUS, was assigned to each HRCT, with the following criteria: 0 - no atelectasis; 1 - linear atelectasis; 1.25 - linear atelectasis, 1/3 of hemidiaphragm; 1.50 - linear atelectasis, 2/3 of hemidiaphragm; 1.75 - complete hemidiaphragm; 2 - lobar consolidation; 3 - lobar collapse; 4 - bronchial consolidation.
+Then, the HRCTs were semiautomatically processed using the Software Siemens Syngo.via CT Pneumonia Analysis (Siemens Healthineers, Erlangen, Germany), which allows the quantification of lung CT hyperdense areas for research purposes.
 The software is based on an artificial intelligence algorithm, and it automatically segments lungs, lobes, and detects abnormal CT patterns usually present in lung infections (opacity regions).
 The quality of the automatic segmentation was checked by an expert radiologist, who modified the contours using the editing tool, if necessary.
-The volume of the opacity regions was extracted for each lobe and expressed as absolute volumes (in ml) and as a percentage over the lobe volume.
+The volume of the opacity regions was extracted for each lobe and expressed as absolute volumes (in mL) and as a percentage over the lobe volume.
 Based on the percentage of opacity of a specific lobe, an OS was provided by the software.
-OS has a range 0-4 with an incremental step of 1.
-The values are given with the following criteria: 0-No opacity; 1-Percentage of opacity ≤25; 2-Percentage of opacity between 25 and 50; 3-Percentage of opacity between 50 and 75; 4-Percentage of opacity above 75.
+OS has a range of 0-4 with an incremental step of 1.
+The values are given with the following criteria: 0 - no opacity; 1 - percentage of opacity ≤25; 2 - percentage of opacity between 25 and 50; 3 - percentage of opacity between 50 and 75; 4 - percentage of opacity above 75.
 The left and right lungs were separately evaluated, and the respective OS was obtained, summing up the OS of each lobe.